EECS150/asic-labs-sp24/lab2/README.md

 <li><code>delay_step0</code> is the first flip-flop in a chain.
 What is the output port name of this flip-flop, and how wide is this port?
 </li>

-<li>Open the `vcdplus.vpd` file (should be from the gate level simulation) and examine the output of the flip-flop at around 50ns.
+<li>Open the <code>vcdplus.vpd</code> file (should be from the gate level simulation) and examine the output of the flip-flop at around 50ns.
 Calculate the delay of the output transition relative to the input clock's rising edge.
 </li>

 <li>Can you correlate this against the delay in the SDF file by identifying the delay in the SDF file?